RochesterIndiesAnonymous/Ironstag/README.md

 ## Available Platforms
 - Windows
-- MacOS Monterey (Intel) (Works in VS Code, Binary doesnt work yet)
+- MacOS Monterey (Intel) (Works in Visual Studio, Binary doesnt work yet)

 ## How to dowload the latest version of this application